 Before a student can take the TSI Assessment, the TSI Pre-Assessment Activity must be completed.

 To register for the TSI Assessment, please see the cashier’s office in the Beeson Building to pay for the exam.
 You must bring your receipt and Testing Center Exam Form to the Testing Center in Building T1 Room 106.
+There are three sections for the TSI Assessment: Reading, Writing (with essay) and Math.
+The TSI Assessment is untimed; however most examinees take 4-6 hours for all three sections.
+If you cannot finish in one day, you may complete exam within 14 business days of beginning assessment.
+Retests are allowed with no limit or waiting period.
 For additional information, call the Testing Center at 409-839-2027 or email

 - A graduate with an associate or baccalaureate degree from an institution of higher education.

 - A student who transfers from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level course work of at least 6 equivalent credit hours (three algebra, three designated writing/reading course ) with a grade of “C” or better.

 - Partial Exemption: at least three credit hours of College Algebra exempts from the developmental math requirement, at least three College hours of approved designated reading/writing classes exempts from developmental reading AND developmental writing.